lightvector/KataGo/docs/GraphSearch.md

 This is likely a good area for experimentation!
 One could also imagine using a more complex threshold, such as stopping if the child visits is *enough* larger, etc. It's possible that the best approach depends on the situation and/or the game.

-For reference, KataGo currently DOES stops the playout by default, but offers a configuration option to continue the playout instead, or to "leakily" stop the playout some probabilistic fraction of the time.
+For reference, KataGo currently DOES stop the playout by default, but offers a configuration option to continue the playout instead, or to "leakily" stop the playout some probabilistic fraction of the time.
 The given pseudocode algorithm above for MCGS does NOT stop the playout, but doing so is as simple as adding a one-line check, if you want to experiment with this:
 ```python
     if child.N <= edge_visits:
         perform_one_playout(child)